Diabetes Foot Care

 - Avoid walking barefoot on hot pavement or sandy

 - Protect your feet from heat and cold.

-It is possible for patients with diabetes to perform routine toenail care, but only if they do not have visual difficulty, nerve problems or circulatory changes in the legs or feet.
+It is possible for people with diabetes to perform routine toenail care, but

-- Trim your toenails after washing or soaking your feet, when your nails are soft.
+- Trim your toenails after washing your feet, when your

 - Be careful not to cut toenails too short.

 - Have your toenails trimmed by a foot doctor or another

 health care provider if you can’t see well, or if your nails are thick or

 If you have neuropathy, or nerve damage that has affected foot sensitivity,

 you may overlook cuts or bumps.
 You can help protect your feet by wearing shoes